A-Alhoshan/auth/README.md

-In this repo, I've implemented google, github oAuth 2.0 and openID in a registration page.
+In this repo, I've implemented google, github oAuth 2.0 and openID in a simple registration page.
 Hoping to meet your interest :>